Allyson-Robert/X-LAB_Plotting_Manager/README.md

 ## Known Issues

 For Python 3.10 the specific version of PyQt5 triggers a deprecation warning.
 This does not affect functionality and can be safely ignored.
+Matlplotlib is incompatible with worker threads and requires the use of a non-interactive backend when used in processors.
+The implementation package must set the backend appropriately (e.g. 'Agg').